SECRET-GUEST/animation/Blender/mecha making/README.md

 ╚═╝     ╚═╝╚══════╝ ╚═════╝╚═╝  ╚═╝╚═╝  ╚═╝    ╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝        ╚═════╝ ╚══════╝╚═╝  ╚═══╝╚══════╝╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝    ╚═════╝ ╚═╝  ╚═╝
 ```

+# NOT COMPLETE PLEASE WAIT I WILL RELEASE A BETTER VERSION SOON

 # Description

 This script generates a number of mech parts at random surface locations on a character object in Blender, and optionally creates mirrored copies of the parts.